Reserved Park Visit FAQs

 How do I make a reservation?

 From this point forward, parks visitors and members will be required to make a reservation prior to their visit.
 Here is how it works: After you have made your online reservation, and arrived at the park, you will drive up to the gate and stop.
-Your license plate will be scanned and the gate will open.
+Your license plate will be scanned and the gate attendnant will validate your e-ticket.
 If there is any issue with your license plate, a gate attendant will scan the barcode on your ticket.
 Click here to reserve your park visit.

 What if I want to bike or walk into the park?